-SE::AOL::Suggest - AOL search suggestions parser
+SE::AOL::Suggest - AOL Search Suggestion Scraper

-- Number of results by query
+- Number of results per query

 - Suggestions for the query